How to prevent heartworm disease

-The good news is that most dogs with heartworm disease can be successfully treated, usually with drugs (adulticide, microfilaricide) that kill adult heartworms and their offspring.
-But prevention is the best cure—it's safer, less expensive, and better for your pet!
+The good news is that most dogs with heartworm disease can be successfully treated, usually with drugs that kill adult heartworms and their offspring.1 But heartworm treatment is a long and difficult process, so, like many other pet-related health issues, prevention is best.
+It’s safer, less expensive, and better for your pet!

-Preventive medications are extremely effective and when given properly, on a regular basis, can prevent your pet from contracting heartworm disease.
-But remember, year-round heartworm protection is only as good as your diligence in remembering to give your pet the prescribed medication, as directed by your veterinarian!
+And remember, year-round heartworm protection is only as good as your diligence in remembering to give your pet the prescribed medication.